Monday, February 22, 2010

 B: Love the shaggy dog look Carola’s got going.
 “Det är dags att ge sig av / För stunder som har flytt kommer aldrig mer” might have come back to haunt her after failing to conquer all in Athens.

 V: Wind machine!
 Huge vocals from the start.
 The choreography is hilariously bad.
 During the verses it sounds like there’s a drum and not much else happening in the music.
-Vocally this is a winner, but overall it doesn’t stand out as I would have thought it might.
+Vocally this is a winner, but overall it doesn’t stand out the way I thought it might.

 09 France

-A: And of course they come across better.
-Love it.
-Not as much as some of France’s similarly interesting and more left-field entries, but it still stands out a mile from everything else we’ve had so far (and are likely to get after it).
-It coming second is a bit Lane Moje having to bow to Wild Dances.
+A: Of course they do.
+Love it!
+Not as much as some of France’s similarly interesting and more left-field entries, but it stands out a mile from everything else we’ve had so far (and are likely to get after it).
+It coming 2nd is a bit Lane moje having to bow to Wild Dances.

 V: Now that’s choreography.
 Très classy.